 Bath gifted away a stream of penalties to scrum-half Thomas.
 So much so, that Coventry, the markedly less talented side, were in sight of stealing a surprise victory.
 Bath recovered from Coventry’s early push-over try, to come back with a powerful display on all fronts – driving, rucking and line-out play – all to good effect.
 Stuart Barnes regained his kicking form, converting tries by Swift and Simpson, landing two penalties and adding his own try for good measure.
 It was somewhat predictable that coach, Jack Rowell, would have something to say about those needless penalties.

 v Exeter, Away, Won 57-0.
-J Orzabel, A Gunner, J Guscott, A Thomas, M Sparkes, J Palmer, S Knight, G Chilcott, Mark Roberts, R Lee, J Morrison, M Jones, R Spurrell, K Withey, D Egerton Replacements – Simon Carter replaced Palmer & Jenkins replaced Spurrell
+J Orzabel, A Gunner, J Guscott, A Thomas, M Sparkes, J Palmer, S Knight, G Chilcott, M Rhydderch-Roberts, R Lee, J Morrison, M Jones, R Spurrell, K Withey, D Egerton Replacements – Simon Carter replaced Palmer & Jenkins replaced Spurrell

 This was a free scoring bonanza for Bath, but Spurrell’s mind was distracted on his possible selection to lead the South West Divisional side.
 After a typically committed performance, he made a limping departure from the field of play, eventually convincing the doctor of his incapacity.
 This obliged the 37 year-old selector, Brian Jenkins, to emerge from retirement and pack down in the second row.
 Skipper John Palmer had already made a ‘tactical’ withdrawal at half-time.

 Martin Sparkes ran in the first of his 4 tries after 28 seconds.
 Jeremy Guscott enjoyed two tries and 3 conversions; Palmer weighed in with 2 tries, 2 conversions and a penalty.
 Additional tries by M Roberts, J Morrison and K Withey.